ministryofjustice/security-guidance/docs/system-backup-standard.md

 |Low impact \(RTO is more than one day\)|4 weeks|Within 4 weeks after the end of the retention period.|
 |Email|2 weeks|Within 4 weeks after the end of the retention period.|

-The actual data retention schedule for an MoJ system is agreed between the business and the Departmental Library and Records Management Service: [Records\_Retention\_@justice.gov.uk](mailto:Records_Retention_@justice.gov.uk).
+The actual data retention schedule for an system is agreed between the business and the Departmental Library and Records Management Service: .

 The Departmental Records Officer has responsibility for the records, and signs off the schedules which the business follows.